per1234/EtherEventQueue/README.md

   - Type: byte

 `EtherEventQueue.queue(target, port, F(event), eventLength, F(payload), payloadLength, resendFlag)` - Send an event and payload - this version of the function accepts event and payload strings placed in flash memory via the F() macro.
-- Parameter: target - takes either the IP address or node number of the target device
+- Parameter: target - Takes either the IP address or node number of the target device.
   - Type: IPAddress/byte
-- Parameter: port: - port to send the event to
+- Parameter: port - Port to send the event to.
   - Type: unsigned int
-- Parameter: event: - string to send as the event
+- Parameter: event - String to send as the event.
   - Type: F()/__FlashStringHelper
-- Parameter: eventLength:- length of the event
+- Parameter: eventLength- Length of the event.
   - Type: byte
-- Parameter: payload:- payload to send with the event.
+- Parameter: payload - Payload to send with the event.
   - Type: F()/__FlashStringHelper
-- Parameter: payloadLength:- length of the payload
+- Parameter: payloadLength - Length of the payload.
   - Type: byte
 - Parameter: resendFlag - (0 == no resend, 1 == resend until successful send, 2 == resend until ack) If this is set to 2 then the queue will resend a message until the ack is received or the target IP times out
   - Type: byte
 - Returns: 0 for failure, 1 for success, , 2 for success w/ queue overflow
   - Type: byte

-`EtherEventQueue.queueHandler(ethernetClient)` - send queued events
+`EtherEventQueue.queueHandler(ethernetClient)` - Send queued events.
-- Parameter: ethernetClient - the EthernetClient object created during the Ethernet library initialization
+- Parameter: ethernetClient - The EthernetClient object created during the Ethernet library initialization.
   - Type: EthernetClient
 - Returns: none

- `EtherEventQueue.flushQueue()` - remove all events from the queue
+ `EtherEventQueue.flushQueue()` - Remove all events from the queue.
  - Returns: none

-`EtherEventQueue.checkTimeout()` - check for newly timed out nodes
+`EtherEventQueue.checkTimeout()` - Check for newly timed out nodes.
 - Parameter: none
-- Returns: node number of the tirst newly timed out node found or -1 if no timed out node found
+- Returns: Node number of the tirst newly timed out node found or -1 if no timed out node found.
   - Type: int8_t

-`EtherEventQueue.checkTimein()` - check for newly timed in nodes
+`EtherEventQueue.checkTimein()` - Check for newly timed in nodes.
 - Parameter: none
-- Returns: node number of the tirst newly timed out node found or -1 if no timed out node found
+- Returns: Node number of the tirst newly timed out node found or -1 if no timed out node found.
   - Type: int8_t

-`EtherEventQueue.checkState(node)` - check if the device has not received any events in longer than the timeout duration
+`EtherEventQueue.checkState(node)` - Check if no events have been received from the given node in longer than the timeout duration.
+The device is considered timed out when no events have received in longer than the timeout duration.
-- Parameter: node - the node number of the node to be checked
+- Parameter: node - The node number of the node to be checked.
   - Type: byte
 - Returns: 0 == not timed out, 1 == timed out
   - Type: boolean